OpenReplicant/webClient-VAD-faster-whisper/README.md

 Use browser/Cordova/Electron to passively listen for any voice, record until voice stops, POST audio to Faster-Whisper & get transcription back.

 My GTX1070 gave results in less than half a second, so we'll call it instant.
+To configure VAD & STT libraries see their documentation.
+See ricky0123/vad and https://www.vad.ricky0123.com for details on the Voice Activity Detection.
+Implementing in React?
+See https://www.vad.ricky0123.com/docs/react

 #### Silero VAD browser library by [ricky0123](https://github.com/ricky0123/vad)